-The first two license examples shown in the table enforce remote reference tag counts in a sticky manner.
+If an InTouch tag license is for less than 60K tags, then a sticky tag licensing scheme is enforced.
 A sticky tag is a remote tag reference that is bound at run-time when WindowViewer receives a data change notification for the remote reference.
 WindowViewer updates remote tag references during run-time up to the maximum limit of the InTouch license.
 WindowViewer does not update any additional remote tag references beyond the license limit.
 WindowViewer does not decrement the remote reference tag count when a window is closed.
 Each remote reference tag count sticks while the application is running.